-Double width printing
+Double height printing

-The command \$01 is used to activate double width printing.
+The command \$02 is used to activate double height printing.
 This command clears the print buffer and for this reason it must not be transmitted immediately after an ASCII string, otherwise this string will be erased.
-It is better, therefore, to transmit the command \$01 after a (CR) \$0D so that the string is printed first and, on clearing the buffer, double width printing is enabled.
-When this printing mode is set the number of characters per line is exactly halved in comparison with small characters; a printed line of a 24-column printer, therefore, contains 12 characters, and a 40-column printer contains 20.
-Double width characters are 12 dots wide and 10 dots tall.
-The ASCII characters which can be printed, as may be seen from the self-test, start from code \$17 to code \$1F.
+It is better, therefore, to transmit the command \$02 after a (CR) \$0D so that the string is printed first and, on clearing the buffer, double width printing is enabled.
+When this printing mode is set, the number of characters per line remains 24 for the 24-column printer and 40 for the 40-column printer.
+Double height characters are 6 dots wide and 20 dots tall.
+The ASCII characters which can be printed, as may be seen from the self-test, start from code \$1E through to code \$FF (software release 4.3) or from code \$17 to code \$1F (software release 5.3).

-ASCII: - Hex: \$02 Double height printing
+ASCII: - Hex: \$03 Expanded printing